hdl-registers/hdl-registers/doc/sphinx/rst/constant/constant_overview.rst

 Adding a constant to a register list in Python is done by running :meth:`.RegisterList.add_constant` on a :class:`.RegisterList` object.
 Or in a TOML data file e.g. :ref:`like this <constant_integer_toml>`.
-See the page for each constant type for more details about both Python API and TOML format.
+See the menubar to the left for an article about each constant type.
+They contain more details about both Python API and TOML format.